Skip to main content

 Review your plan and projected outcomes

-Here is an overview of this school’s costs, your plan for covering them, the debt you are considering, and the school’s results on a few key metrics.
-As you look over these numbers again, think about whether you are feeling good about going to this school with this financial plan.
+As you look over these numbers again, think about whether you are confident about the benefits of going to this school with this financial plan.
 If you have multiple offers, use this summary to compare them.

 Print